 - Job lots of broken jewellery

 - Old, broken iPhones and iPads

 - Bits of broken crockery (sold ‘for craft’)

 - Broken guitars

-So before you throw something out, consider whether it could possibly be used by someone for parts, for craft, for playing with, for turning into something good.
+Before you throw something out, consider whether it could possibly be used by someone for parts, for craft, for playing with, or for turning into something good.

-If you got some gift vouchers for Christmas or your birthday, but you don’t want to use them, you can get money back from them by selling them on Zeek.
+If you got some gift vouchers for Christmas or your birthday, but you don’t want to use them, you can get money back selling them online at CardYard.
 Even if they are dog-eared, someone will be pleased to take them off your hands.

-Hunt through your wallet and drawers to see if you can find an old one that is still valid and make some money from it on Zeek.
+Hunt through your wallet and drawers to see if you can find an old one that is still valid, and make some money from it!